xploretv2go/zeroconf-api-service/README.md

 3. Clone this repo `git clone https://github.com/xploretv2go/zeroconf.api.service.git` in `/etc` folder
 4. Install python3 interpreter along with pip by running `opkg install python3` and `opkg install python3-pip`
 5. After installing python3 and pip run following command to update pip `pip3 install --upgrade pip`
-6. Run `sh install.sh` to install all the dependencies and set the crontab to start the API
+6. Run `sh install-owrt.sh` to install all the dependencies and set the crontab to start the API
 7. Reboot the system using `reboot` command.
 8. After the reboot run `/etc/init.d/cron start` to start cron